How to Obtain Chilean Residency and Citizenship

 There is little political correctness and traditional family values are still strong.
 Radical environmentalism, radical ecology, radical homosexualism and radical feminism are certainly the exception and not the rule.
 Property is reasonably priced in both the big cities and in resort areas.
 The country’s key cities and some resort areas are modern and First World.
 Medical care is as good as it gets south of the US border.
 Marriage and divorce rules are sane and reasonable.
 It’s freer than the vast majority of places in the world.
 There is little fear of the government, the police, or bureaucratic organizations.
 Economic opportunities are plentiful.
 You can even get a job here.
 There’s really something for everyone.

 Note: under the new government starting in 2014, many of these freedoms are being threatened.

 How to do it

-I’m an American (soon to be former American) and I’ve been living in Chile off and on since the 1990s.
+I’m a former American and I’ve been living in Chile off and on since the 1996.
 In my time here, I’ve ended up becoming an active figure in Chilean social and political life and plugged in with a number of influential locals.